Reeco Hackett-Fairchild: Career

+Dagenham & Redbridge

 Hackett was born in the London Borough of Redbridge, and started his career in the youth sides of Fulham and Brighton & Hove Albion.
 He then joined the Academy side at local side Dagenham & Redbridge in the summer of 2014 to start a two-year scholarship.
 In March 2016, he joined Isthmian League Premier Division side Dulwich Hamlet on a youth loan and went on to make one appearance in a draw against Wingate & Finchley.
 At the end of the season he failed to earn a professional contract at Dagenham and was subsequently released.
 He later joined Norwich City and then Charlton Athletic on a six-week trial.

+Charlton Athletic

 His trial at Charlton proved to be successful and he was rewarded with an initial three-month contract which was later extended until the end of the season.
-He was part of the under-23 side that won the regional league title and penned a one-year contract extension due to his contribution during the campaign.
+Hackett-Fairchild was part of the under-23 side that won the regional league title and penned a one-year contract extension due to his contribution during the campaign.
 He made his professional debut in August 2017, replacing Tony Watt as a substitute in the 2–1 victory over Exeter City in the EFL Cup.

-He scored his first professional goals when he scored twice in an EFL Trophy tie against Swansea City U21s in December 2017.
+Hackett-Fairchild scored his first professional goals when he scored twice in an EFL Trophy tie against Swansea City U21s in December 2017.

 On 7 September 2018, Hackett-Fairchild joined National League side Boreham Wood on an initial month's loan.

+Bromley

 On 12 March 2019, Hackett-Fairchild joined National League side Bromley on loan until 6 April 2019.
 During the summer he then joined the club on a permanent basis.

+Portsmouth

 On 6 January 2020, Hackett-Fairchild signed for Portsmouth to bolster their attacking options.

 On 21 September 2020, Hackett-Fairchild returned to Bromley on loan.

 On 7 January 2021, Hackett-Fairchild signed for Southend United on loan.
 Two days later he scored three minutes into his debut against Barrow, which was also his 23rd birthday.

 He scored his first goal for Portsmouth in an EFL Cup tie against Millwall on 10 August 2021.

+Lincoln City

+On 14 June 2023, Hackett-Fairchild joined Lincoln City for an undisclosed fee on a three-year deal.
+On 5 August 2023, he made his Lincoln City debut coming off the bench against Bolton Wanderers.
+His first Imps goal came a week later, netting the first in a 3-0 win against Wycombe Wanderers.
+His goal against Northampton Town on 15 August was nominated for the EFL League One Goal of the Month, and would eventually go on to win the award.
+After returning from a hamstring injury, he would get an EFL League One Player of the Month nomination for February 2024, with four goals and two assists in the five games.